ashrafk93/librealsense/doc/distribution_linux.md

   `sudo apt-get install librealsense2-dbg`
   With `dev` package installed, you can compile an application with **librealsense** using `g++ -std=c++11 filename.cpp -lrealsense2` or an IDE of your choice.

-Reconnect the Intel RealSense depth camera and run: `realsense-viewer` to verify the installation.
+Reconnect the RealSense depth camera and run: `realsense-viewer` to verify the installation.

 Verify that the kernel is updated :
 `modinfo uvcvideo | grep "version:"` should include `realsense` string